Time on the Cross: The Economics of American Negro Slavery: Criticism and praise

 In a 1975 review of three works critical of the book, Thomas Haskell of The New York Review of Books said that Time on the Cross "at first seemed exceptionally important, if contentious, [but] now appears at least to be severely flawed and possibly not even worth further attention by serious scholars."

 In 1975, the historian Herbert Gutman published Slavery and the Numbers Game in which he criticized Fogel and Engerman on a host of issues.
 He challenged their use of limited evidence for systematic and regular rewards, and their failure to consider the effect public whipping would have on other slaves.
 He argued that Fogel and Engerman had mistakenly assumed that slaves had assimilated the Protestant work ethic.
 If they had such an ethic, then the system of punishments and rewards outlined in Time on the Cross would support Fogel and Engerman's thesis.
 Gutman's thesis was that most slaves had not adopted this ethic at all, and that slavery's carrot-and-stick approach to work was not part of the slave worldview.
-He also noted that much of the mathematics in the text is incorrect and often uses insufficient measurements.
+He also claimed that much of the mathematics in the text is incorrect and often uses insufficient measurements.
+Historian Edward Pessen wrote in 1985, "A major problem with the findings of Fogel and Engerman, in addition to flaws in their data, mathematical errors, and lapses from logic that are apparent even to general readers, is the harsh critical reaction to their work by their fellow cliometricians, who have attacked the 'persistent [theoretical] bias' in their study, its lack of a 'scientific foundation,' and its needlessly difficult and inaccurate equations, among other faults."